Montecri/GNSSTimeServer/README.md

 ---

 Motion sensor connections to turn the displays on an off.
-You can also just connect a SPDT switch to supply either +3.3 volts or ground to A0.
-If you don't want to turn off the displays either connect A0 permanently to +3.3 volts or comment out the setPowerSave code in the UpdateDisplay() function in the main.cpp file.
+You can also just connect an SPDT switch to supply either +3.3 volts or ground to A0.
+If you don't want to turn off the displays either connect A0 permanently to +3.3 volts or comment out the setPowerSave statements in the UpdateDisplay() function in the main.cpp file.

 ![PIR_bb-menor](https://github.com/Montecri/GPSTimeServer/blob/Dual-Display/images/PIR.png)